derrickc1170/sep10-freedom-project/blog/entry02.md

 I search up software and hardware technologies for cooking which I click a link which we get Touchscreen Point of Sale Terminals as what people cooking for restaurants.This is important because they use this techologies to get order and pay for cash.

 ### App
-I search up "cooking technology app" which I see the first thing that pop up was **Yummly**.
-It is a app where provides users recipes via recommendations and a search engine. **Yummly** can make use of your fridge that have food been there for long time.
-This app can give your suggestion or recipes based on what you pefer.
+I search up "cooking technology app" which I see the first thing that pop up was **Yummly**. **Yummly** is a popular app and website which includes recipe discovery and meal planning.
+The recipes recommendations are generated based on the users' needs and taste.
+The recipes are sorted by meal type, cuisine, preparation time, ingredients.
+It also provides a detailed shopping list for easier shopping experience.
+When users are finished buying the food, they can simply follow the cooking instructions step by step.
+Some instructions also include video guides.
+In **Yummly**, users can choose either free or premium subscriptions.
+For users with premium subscriptions, they can enjoy more personalized recipe suggestions and other advance features.

 <a href="https://www.yummly.com/">Yummly Link</a><br>
 ### Cooking Equipment
-For Hardware,I search "cooking technology hardware" that got me a list of Ovens,Stand mixers,Air fryers
+For Hardware,I search "cooking technology hardware" from google.
+The first article poped out was from Lowes.
+<a href="[https://www.yummly.com/](https://www.lowes.com/n/buying-guide/kitchen-gadgets-that-cook-fast)">These 9 Kitchen Gadgets Get Dinner on The Table Fast Link </a><br>
 ### Engineering Design Process
 I am currently in the researching stage of the engineering design process, where the  goal is to research what porblem they have with cooking and how we can help that.
 ### Skills/Skill